News

 The 2021 James Dyson Award is now open for entries.
 Two global £30,000 prizes to be won.

 Since 2005, the James Dyson Award has challenged inventive and entrepreneurial undergraduates and recent graduates of engineering and design, to ‘Design something that solves a problem’.
 Purposely broad and open-ended, the brief challenges students to solve big problems.
 Past winners have found solutions to renewable energy generation, new forms of sustainable plastics, and medical and cancer screenings.
-James Dyson chooses the two global winners; they receive vital funding and global recognition – key first steps to take their ideas into real life practical application.

-Last year saw a record-breaking number of entries to the Award and the new Sustainability prize awarded its first recipient: AuREUS, invented by Carvey Ehren Maigue from the Philippines.
 Recognising the role that engineers and scientists play in creating a sustainable future, the James Dyson Award introduced this global recognition prize last year, focused on ideas which tackle environmental issues and share Dyson’s philosophy of lean engineering, doing more with less.
+In 2021, there continues to be two £30,000 global prizes: the International Sustainability winner and the Overall International winner.

 Solving real problems